albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 In velocity clamping, a Vmax is defined and has the effect of controlling the global exploration of particles, it doesn't **confine** positions, but step sizes.

-It is also possible to adaptively change Vmax if the global best doesn't improve over a cartain number of iterations.
+It is also possible to adaptively change Vmax if the global best doesn't improve over a certain number of iterations.

 It is needed because **the velocity** of the particles **tends to increase quickly**, thus may lead to skipping some good solutions.